oomlout/oomlout_oomp_builder/navigation/hardware/bearing/600_series/684_size/4_mm_id_9_mm_od_4_mm_depth/part/readme.md

-# Hardware Bearing 600 Series 684 Size 4 Mm Id 9 Mm Od 4 Mm Depth
+# Hardware Bearing 600 Series 684 Size 4 mm Id 9 mm Od 4 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base